Westwater Resources: A High-Beta Graphite Play Capitalizing On The EV Boom (NASDAQ:WWR)

 Furthermore, although Westwater Resources is on track to grow revenues and cash flows from 2023, there's no clear visibility on profits.
 The company may not become profitable until it achieves economies of scale by substantially growing output in the long run.
 Also, like all raw material producers, it will need support from strong graphite prices to post robust profits.

-Moreover, Westwater Resources' finances aren't in a great shop, with the company struggling with losses for years now.
+Moreover, Westwater Resources' finances aren't in great shape, with the company struggling with losses for years now.
 Data from Seeking Alpha Essential shows that the company has been losing money for the last ten years.
 It has relied heavily on a combination of asset sales, debt, and equity issuance to fund its operations.
 In my opinion, this raises concerns about the management's ability to deliver on its promise of developing a large-scale and profitable graphite production and mining project.
 The good thing is that the graphite project is going as per schedule, the pilot plant could start up within weeks, if not months, and the processing plant will become operational within two years.
 There seems to be a clear path to revenue and cash flow growth.
 But, due to the management's unimpressive track record, I think Westwater Resources carries above-average levels of execution risk.

 For these reasons, I believe Westwater Resources is a high-beta play.
 I don't think the company should be a core part of a portfolio.
 Those investors who can't tolerate risk should avoid this stock.
 But others might want to consider opening small positions in this graphite play.